cockroachdb/docs/src/current/v23.1/authorization.md

 ## Create and manage roles

-For examples showing how to create and manage your cluster's users and roles, see the following documentation:
+For examples showing how to create and manage your cluster's users and roles, refer to the following documentation:

 Statement | Description
 ----------|------------